How to Strengthen your Immune System

 What is the immune system and what is its function?

 The immune system describes the body’s natural organisation and activity of bodily cells to defend against infection and invasion of foreign pathogens (microorganisms that cause disease).
 The immune system enables the body to recognise invading cells whilst avoiding damaging the body’s own cells (avoiding autoimmunity).
 Without the essential function of the immune system, we would be vulnerable to even the most mild infection and consequently struggle to survive.
-The immune system is comprised of two types of immune response; the innate response and adaptive response.
+The immune system consists of two types of immune response; the innate response and adaptive response.

 Physical barriers such as the skin and mucous membranes are the first line of non-specific defence in the body; protecting and removing debris that threaten internal harm.
-The innate response activates first following an internal threat of infection, it involves the activity of specialised cells (e.g. macrophages, monocytes, neutrophils); each effective at releasing anti-inflammatory cell mediators (e.g. basophils, cytokines and mast cells) to target and destroy pathogens.
-The adaptive response is triggered by the innate response, it involves the role of lymphocytes which are specialised white blood cells; they can be further differentiated into B cells and T cells.
+The innate response activates first following an internal threat of infection.
+It involves the activity of specialised cells (e.g. macrophages, monocytes, neutrophils), each effective at releasing anti-inflammatory cell mediators (e.g. basophils, cytokines and mast cells) to target and destroy pathogens.
+The adaptive response is triggered by the innate response.
+It involves the role of lymphocytes which are specialised white blood cells; they can be further differentiated into B cells and T cells.
 B cells initiate the ‘antibody response’ and T cells initiate the ‘cell-mediated immune response’.
 The names ‘B cell’ and ‘T cell’ are derived as an abbreviation of the sites of maturation which is the bone marrow and the Thymus gland, respectively.

 The two responses of adaptive immunity

 Adaptive immunity is comprised of the ‘antibody response’ and ‘cell-mediated response’, which together help to attenuate an infection and safeguard against future invasion of the same pathogen or virus.
 This is achieved by the memory component of adaptive immunity.